HARKER HEIGHTS — President John F. Kennedy made a proclamation on Independence Day, July 4, 1963.

 With the words, “Let’s ring freedom bells,” the nationwide ringing of the bells began.

-But it wasn’t until last year that Joyce Meyer read a Dear Abby column and discovered the proclamation and wondered if Heights could add the tradition to its citywide Independence Day celebration.
+But it wasn’t until last year that Joyce Mayer read a Dear Abby column and discovered the proclamation and wondered if Heights could add the tradition to its citywide Independence Day celebration.

-“I just felt like it was an easy, simple way to celebrate the freedoms we have in America,” Meyer said.
+“I just felt like it was an easy, simple way to celebrate the freedoms we have in America,” Mayer said.
 “I emailed the City Council and asked if they would consider it.”

 Event coordinator Nichole Broemer loved the idea, mostly owing to its simplicity.